MITLibraries/ml2s/_posts/2017-07-06-six-ways-of-looking-at-oxygen.md

   {% include d3_word_net.html svg_id='svg_aeroastro' datafile=datafile %}
 </script>

 Here, links indicate similarity of meaning.
-Words are linked if their similarity is above a certain threshold (which varies per graph &mdash; always above 0.45, below which there doens't seem subjectively to be any meaning similarity, but sometimes higher to make the graph readable by limiting the number of nodes).
+Words are linked if their similarity is above a certain threshold (which varies per graph &mdash; always above 0.45, below which there doesn't seem subjectively to be any meaning similarity, but sometimes higher to make the graph readable by limiting the number of nodes).
 More intensely colored links show greater similarity.
 We proceed a couple of hops out from "oxygen" to illustrate its neighborhood.
 We can see that "oxygen" is similar in meaning to 'hydrogen' and 'water'...and 'propellant'...and ['hypergolic'](https://www.merriam-webster.com/dictionary/hypergolic)...

 If all we know about the world is AeroAstro, oxygen is rocket fuel.